pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

 The GUI is run by using the *-g* options when callig the script

 $ python3 -m pysica.plasmapro.ccpla -g

+When the GUI is started, it activates a main graphic window and a numerical kernel.
+The latter is an independent process, which runs parallell to the GUI and is responsible for calling the Fortran-compiled module when a simulation cycle is requested.
+The simulation data are transferred between the GUI and the kernel by means of pipes.

 Main window
 -----------